 Prior to joining CMCI in 2017, Ristovska was the George Gerbner Postdoctoral Fellow at the Annenberg School for Communication at the University of Pennsylvania.
-She has held visiting fellow appointments with the Information Society Project at the Yale Law School—where she served as an advisor to the Visual Law Project—the Institute for the Study of Human Rights at Columbia University and the Center for Media, Data and Society at the Central European University.
-She is a past co-director of CAMRA, an interdisciplinary media collective that examines media practices as a form of scholarship, and a past co-chair of IAMCR’s Emerging Scholars Network (ESN) Section.
+She has held visiting fellowships with the Information Society Project at Yale Law—where she served as an advisor to the Visual Law Project—the Institute for the Study of Human Rights at Columbia University, and the Center for Media, Data & Society at the Central European University.
+She is a past co-director of CAMRA, an interdisciplinary media collective that promotes multimodal scholarship, and a past co-chair of IAMCR’s Emerging Scholars Network Section.
 She is an elected member of IAMCR’s International Council where she serves on several committees.
-She also the secretary of ICA’s PTC Division.
+She is also the elected secretary of ICA’s Philosophy, Theory & Critique Division.

 Born and raised in Macedonia, Ristovska received a PhD and an MA in Communication from the Annenberg School for Communication at the University of Pennsylvania, a BA in Theatre and Film from the University of Kansas, and a filmmaking certificate from the London Film Academy.